accelerate-sf/transparency/README.md

 ### Expected Outcomes

 The platform will provide real-time access to elected officials' actions in San Francisco in a straightforward interface.
 Users will find up-to-date data, which is easy to understand, leading to better-informed decisions about their representatives.
-The system should adapt and improve based on user feedback, ensuring ongoing accuracy and relevance
+The system should adapt and improve based on user feedback, ensuring ongoing accuracy and relevance.

 ### Datasets